Building Systems to Sustain Home-Based Asthma Services

 In collaboration with the U.S. Environmental Protection Agency (EPA), NCHH has developed an e-learning and technical assistance platform to support the launch and growth of large-scale, evidence-based, sustainable asthma home visiting programs.
 With guidance on topics such as Medicaid reimbursement opportunities and other financing options, developing a business case, scaling up, referrals and eligibility, staffing and training, supplies and services, community resources, and evaluation and reporting, each of the primary 11 e-learning modules offers a deeper look into some of the topics and strategies to consider while working to design and implement home-based asthma services.
 Shortly after the 2017 launch of the original course, NCHH and a team of expert partners expanded these initial e-learning offerings by developing a suite of mini-modules and technical assistance tools that expand the breadth of topics covered and translate shared technical assistance experiences into accessible, informal examples.

-Under a new 2021 cooperative agreement with EPA, NCHH and Regional Asthma Management and Prevention (RAMP), a project of the Public Health Institute, will be expanding the existing e-learning content to not only support ongoing demand, but to also create new modules to address new innovations and evolving environments.
+Under a new 2021 cooperative agreement with EPA, NCHH and Regional Asthma Management and Prevention (RAMP), a project of the Public Health Institute, will expand the existing e-learning content to not only support ongoing demand but also create new modules to address new innovations and evolving environments.

 Building Systems to Sustain Home-Based Asthma Services will equip staff in public health agencies, state asthma control programs, state Medicaid agencies, and other housing and health organizations with information about how to build the systems, infrastructure, and financing needed to support and advance their efforts to establish or expand home-based asthma services.

 Anywhere from 20-45 minutes in length each, the modules can be viewed in sequence or as stand-alone topics.
 Each module includes a wealth of key supporting resources specifically curated to allow users to dive deeper into covered topics, and all available to the public at no cost.
 Further, the addition of the self-study technical assistance tools allows all users to learn from conversations, requests, and activities conducted between NCHH/partner experts and the technical assistance recipients during the project and see real-world examples of the work going on across the country.